PaloAltoNetworks/Prisma-Enhanced-Remediation/AWS/docs/setup.md

 ## Step 5 - (Optional) Update Out-of-the-Box Runbooks

 Updates to this GitHub repository are periodically packaged into releases and hosted by Palo Alto Networks.
-If a new release is available and you would like to update your Lambda package with the latest out-of-the-box runbooks, do the following:
+If a new release is available ([check here for our releases](../releases); the latest release will always be equivalent to the release with the latest date) and you would like to update your Lambda package with the latest out-of-the-box runbooks, do the following:

-1. Check the filename of the latest release by looking at our [releases](../releases) folder.
-Each release is named after the following format: `PrismaRemediate-YYYY-MM-DD.zip`.
-Copy this filename down as we'll be using it later.
-2. Go to the [AWS CloudFormation Dashboard](https://us-west-2.console.aws.amazon.com/cloudformation) and select **PrismaRemediation**.
+1. Go to the [AWS CloudFormation Dashboard](https://us-west-2.console.aws.amazon.com/cloudformation) and select **PrismaRemediation**.
-3. Click **Update**.
+2. Click **Update**.
-4. Click **Use current template** and choose **Next**.
+3. Click **Use current template** and choose **Next** three times.
-5. Replace the **SourceCodeKeyPath** parameter with the latest release's filename, prepended by `lambda/` (e.g. `lambda/PrismaRemediate-2020-09-18.zip`).
-6. Click **Next** twice, check off the acknowledgement at the bottom, then click **Update stack**.
+4. Check off the acknowledgement at the bottom, then click **Update stack**.
 Your Lambda package is now updated with the latest runbooks!

 ## Step 6 - Create Your Own Custom Lambdas